sosolimited/Cpp-Handbook/STYLE.md

 Soso C++ Style
 ==============

-## Our Style

-Copied from [Soso C++](https://docs.google.com/a/sosolimited.com/document/d/1tcOoIWlAf2IMTu2caApXgI9-pp09pMvNEp0b2y8s8b4).
+Derived from [Soso C++](https://docs.google.com/a/sosolimited.com/document/d/1tcOoIWlAf2IMTu2caApXgI9-pp09pMvNEp0b2y8s8b4).
 Discussions or changes to the style may happen in the future.

-### Indentation
+## Indentation

 Use tabs, 2-spaces wide.
-Note that this document is indented with spaces, since it is (currently) not possible to tell github to change the tab width of code snippets in markdown files.
+Note that this markdown document is indented with spaces, since it is (currently) not possible to tell github to change the tab width of code snippets inside markdown files.

-### Variable naming
+## Variable naming

 Member variables don't use prefixes, and are written with initialCapitals (camelCase).